jrm874/1st_quantized_fermions/README.md

 Hamiltonian.

-This implementation uses NetKet as a backend that handles the sampling, optimization of the wave function and the calculation of expectation values.
+This implementation uses NetKet as a backend that handles the sampling, optimization of the wave function, and the calculation of expectation values.
 The NetKet backend is provided in this repository.